ibm-cloud-docs/solution-tutorials/coligo.hidden.md

 1. Navigate to [IBM Coligo Overview](https://{DomainName}/knative/overview) page
 2. Click on **Create project**.
+   - Select a Location preferably Dallas
-   - Provide a project name
+   - Provide a project name and select a Resource group
-   - Select a resource group and Location
    - Click on **Create**
 3. On a terminal, make the command line tooling point to your project
    ```sh
    ibmcloud coligo target --name <PROJECT_NAME>
    ```
    {:pre}
+4. Set the KUBECONFIG environment variable to use `kubectl` with your project by running the `export KUBECONFIG` command displayed in the output above.

 ## Deploy the frontend and backend apps as Coligo applications
 {: #deploy_app}